WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Vincent Pastore, Michael Gibney, Paul DeAngelo

-If anything, its sequel, Sleepaway Camp II: Unhappy Campers (1988), proved to be more entertaining for just how batshit insane and cheesy it was, completely discarding a solid story and build-up for a carefree yet still gruesome hack-a-thon where there's a kill guaranteed for every five to ten minutes.
-The murders were fun, the murderer committing them was fun (and adorable), the whole dang shebang was fun.
+The first Sleepaway Camp (1983) is a cult classic hash of backwoods bodycounting and coming-of-age camp drama, sided with enough cheese and inventive killings to keep a slasher fan interested.
+Its sequel, Sleepaway Camp II: Unhappy Campers (1988), proves to be an entertaining monster for just how batshit insane and hammy it is, completely discarding a solid story for a carefree yet still gruesome hack-a-thon where there's a murder guaranteed for every five to ten minutes.
+The deaths are fun, the murderer committing them is fun (and adorable), the whole dang shebang is fun.
+A second sequel, Sleepaway Camp III: Teenage Wasteland (1989) did rear up a year after, but its plot is more or less a routine by then so, while it's a fun watch, the movie is far from earning a spot among my favorite slashers.

-A second sequel, Sleepaway Camp III: Teenage Wasteland did rear up a year after, but it was more or less the same formula with a less cheeky killer so while it was fun to watch, I didn't find it that relevant to exist and/or have a spot among my favorite slashers.
-And then there's the movie for today, Return to Sleepaway Camp, the mid-2000s direct sequel to the 1983 original that also tries to pay homage to the first movie's plot by focusing on bullied kids and making us believe one of them might be the killer, all the while attempting to channel in the cheesiness of the two 80s sequels, maxing it to great lengths.
-Could have worked, really.
-But then there's..the main character.
+And then we have Return to Sleepaway Camp, the mid-2000s direct sequel to the 1983 original that also tries to pay homage to the first movie's plot by focusing on bullied kids and making us believe one of them might be the killer, all the while attempting to channel the cheesiness of the two 80s sequels, maxing it to great lengths.
+Could have worked, really, but... the main character, man.

 Of course, with Alan being himself, he screeches for sympathy that only a few are willing to give whenever he gets into trouble (mainly Paul DeAngelo as counselor Ronnie, Kate Simses as Petey and Isaac Hayes as a chef...why does that last one sound so familiar?), but if that fails, he'll mostly insults them bullies back and he, himself, bullies the rest because he can.
 We're to endure this vicious cycle for half of the movie's run until one prank goes way too far and Alan is last seen running off into the night.
 And then the kill count rises.

-Not gonna lie, this movie is growing on me as quite a guilty pleasure all for the reason that this is the only slasher flick where I felt more sympathy to the jerks than the fat kid we're supposed to be rooting for as they have all a reason for the bullying.
-I mean, not that I approve any of it, but this movie's choice of a main character is just so dang obnoxious, repulsive, and lacking any shred of respect or self control that he, too, is pretty much a bully too, so any deserving feeling of sorriness to this kid is easily thrown out of the window and he more or less warrants being tormented as bad as he is getting it now.
+Not gonna lie, this movie is growing on me as quite a guilty pleasure for the reason that this is the only slasher flick where I felt more sympathy to the jerks than the fat kid we're supposed to be rooting for, as they have all the reason for the bullying.
+I mean, not that I approve any of it, but this movie's choice of a main character is just so dang obnoxious, repulsive, and lacking any shred of respect or self control that he, too, is pretty much a bully too, so any feeling of sorriness to this kid is easily thrown out of the window and he more or less warrants being tormented as bad as he is getting it now.

 Bodycount: